goethe-tcs/tcs.uni-frankfurt.de/content/teaching/project-ideas.md

 - Use industry-standard collaboration tools (git).
 - Depending on your chosen topic, perform experiments and optimize your software.
 - Write a thesis that reviews the chosen topic, your approach, describes your implementation, and your experiments.
-- If you are the first contributer of the software, it is recommended that you publish it on your github page.
+- It is recommended that you publish it on your github page.

 ### Literature review

 In this type of project, you will choose a topic in theoretical computer science and write a literature review of existing research on this topic.
 This involves tracking down as many relevant papers and preprints on the topic as feasible, reading and understanding them, identifying the most important results as well as the most important open problems and goals of the research direction, and writing a comprehensive report.
 A project with a more limited scope could be to rewrite a specific proof from a research paper.

+### Problem-solving

+In this type of project, you will prove new theorems in theoretical computer science.
+This could be upper bounds (algorithms, data structures) or lower bounds (hardness reductions, complexity).
+A project with a limited scope would be to analyze the proof of an existing theorem in a special case, and write it up as elegantly as possible.
+Problem-solving projects are *much more challenging* than a typical thesis project.

 ## Themes